ReviveDeadRepos/gravitRDR/README.md

 Install all prerequisites and ensure they are available on your PATH.

 Then run `npm install` to install all Node.js dependencies.
-Then run `bower install` to install all client JavaScript libraries.

 Finally, run `grunt`.
 You can then open GravitRDR in your web browser at http://127.0.0.1:8999/.